CamachoDejay/polymer3D/README.md

 # README #

 This repository holds all of the codes used in [insert Link to paper].
+The way the data is processed is entirely described in the supplementary information of the articles.

 ### What is this repository for? ###